Romanesque architecture in Spain: Vaults, naves and ceilings

-During the First Romanesque period, many rural churches were still being covered with a wooden roof, more so in Catalonia and especially in the Boi Valley where the Romanesque renewal of old churches was done by Lombard builders who covered the gabled naves with a wooden structure, respecting the old traditions of the region.
+During the First Romanesque period, many rural churches were still being covered with a wooden roof, like in Catalonia and in the Boi Valley where the Romanesque renewal of old churches was done by Lombard builders.
+He covered the gabled naves with a wooden structure, respecting the old traditions of the region.
 However, the apse in these churches was always topped with an oven vault.

-Throughout the eleventh century, naves were covered with barrel vaults, either a half barrel or a quarter barrel, a device used in Romanesque architecture throughout Europe.
-Later the groin vault was used.
+Throughout the eleventh century, naves were covered with barrel vaults, either a half barrel or a quarter barrel, a device used in Romanesque architecture throughout Europe than later the groin vault were used.
 In Catalonia, these barrel vaults were used without reinforcements, while in Castile and León arches were used as support.
 The use of the groin vault (arising from the crossing of two perpendicular barrel vaults) had been lost and was later taken up by great master builders.
-The groin vault in turn gave way to the ribbed vault, which later became very common in Gothic architecture.
+The groin vault in turn gave way to the ribbed vault that became very common in Gothic architecture.

 The type of vaults used exclusively on the stairs of the towers were also called helical vaults.
 Examples of their use are at San Martín de Fromista, Sant Pere de Galligants and San Salvador de Leyre, among others.

 Corner vaults were built in the cloisters of monasteries and cathedrals.
 These result from the meeting of two groups in a cloister.
 The finishing of these vaults was not very easy, so builders had to use various tricks that ensured that flaws were not easily visible to the naked eye.

 Arches

 In Spain the most used arch was the semicircular although the horseshoe arch and the pointed arch were also used.
 The arch was used exclusively throughout the eleventh century and first half of the twelfth century.
 In order to achieve certain heights, the vaults were made quite stilted, as in Sant Joan de les Abadesses.
-Many arcs were built doubled with the intention that they would be stronger.
+Many arches were built doubled with the intention that they would be stronger.
 Later, in the portals, arches were formed with archivolts, i.e. a sequence of concentric arches decorated with simple or decorative plants or geometric mouldings.

 Pointed arches came from the Orient.
 It is unknown the exact date of their use in Romanesque architecture in Spain, although historians proposed some dates based on buildings containing one or more pointed arches that sometimes spawn an entire vault in some of its parts.
 There are buildings that correspond to the first quarter of the twelfth century, such as the Lugo and Santa Maria de Terrassa cathedrals.
-The early use of these arcs became a construction element which provided many advantages.
+The early use of these arches became a construction element which provided many advantages.
 It was an architectural breakthrough that the Cistercian monks were able to see from the beginning.